huntdatacenter/docs/docs/do-science/community/freedom-to-explore.md

 ### My language is missing!

 Let's add it to the list!
 Send us your translation in a [general contact request](/contact).
-We will update update this page and notify you when your new version is in place.
+We will update this page and notify you when your new version is in place.

 ### Can I suggest an improved translation?

 Absolutely!
 We are aware that «Freedom to explore» can be translated in several ways.
-We have recieved up to five translations for individual languages, and would love to hear your take.
+We have received up to five translations for individual languages, and would love to hear your take.
 Send us your translation in a [general contact request](/contact).

 ### Can I submit more than one language?